Shawn-Ebanks/Reading-Notes/git-intro.md

 ### Tracking and Staging a New File:

 Single File use - git add filename
-All files use - 		git add *
+All files use - git add \*

 ### Committing a File

 git commit -m “made change x,y,z”
+**Your message should be short and significant**

 ### Pushing Changes